-If you want to use vouchers or player transfers, Bovada is the best option.
+If you want to use vouchers, player transfers, or MatchPay, Bovada is the best option.

-On the other hand, if you’re just using cards stored in Google Pay (or using a Google Pay gift card rated for international purchases), then any of the most reputable online sportsbooks accept such funding methods.
+On the other hand, if you’re just using cards stored in Google Pay (or using a Google Pay gift card rated for international purchases), then all the most reputable online sportsbooks accept such funding methods.

 The Google Pay phone number is 1-800-419-0157 (alt.
 1-855-492-5538), though you can request a Google Pay refund or payment stoppage at 1-888-986-7944.

 Apple Pay is a superior platform for iPhone users and iPad users, and it’s the oldest and most popular of the major mobile wallets.

 But since you can actually install Google Pay on iPhone and iPad devices, there is some debate about which is actually better.

 For making card payments alone, Google Pay vs. Apple Pay is a pretty moot argument, as they both do the job well.